-I simply seasoned the chicken and seared it in a cast-iron skillet stovetop (but you could certainly opt to grill it).
-But the real show stopper is the delicious corn salsa on top.
+Simply seasoned the chicken and seared it in a cast-iron skillet stovetop (but you could certainly opt to grill it).
+But the real show-stopper is the delicious corn salsa on top.
 YUM.
-For this, I roasted some fresh corn, jalapeño and onion in the oven.
+For this, I roasted some fresh corn, jalapeño, and onion in the oven.
 From there, I combined the corn, the chopped roasted jalapeno, some diced roasted onion, and coated it in a creamy mayo-based sauce with some garlic, lime and spices.
 Oh my goodness, they are just delightful!

-The ingredients are straightforward and simple, and I got all mine at my local ALDI.
-ALDI has such an impressive selection of affordable seasonal produce and fresh ingredients that inspire my easy — but delicious — weeknight meals!
+The ingredients in this recipe are straightforward and simple — my favorite!
 I absolutely love it when I can take simple, straightforward ingredients and make something fantastic with them…and that is exactly what happened here in this recipe.

 Seared Chicken Tacos with Street Corn Salsa